xgp/conniption/README.md

 Conniption assumes the most simpliest of Accounts.
 Don't use if you're doing complex shit.
 I also haven't implemented options functionality yet.
 Use at your own risk.

+Streaming GET/POSTs are a work in progress.
+Assume broken for now.
 ## License, Attribution, etc